Lahm21111/Literature_Review/README.md

 4. A student net is contrusted with EfficientDet with audio information only

+## 15. Towards Robust Audio-Based Vehicle Detection via Importance-Aware Audio-Visual Learning

+### Summary:

+ In this paper, the author present a new audio-based vehicle detector that can transfer multimodal knowledge of vehicles to the audio modality during training.
+To this end, they combine the audio-visual modal knowledge according to the importance of each modality to generate integrated audio-visual feature.
+Also, they introduce an audio-visual distillation (AVD) loss that guides representation of the audio modal fea-ture to resemble that of the integrated audio-visual feature.
+As a result, our audio-based detector can perform robust vehicle detection.

+ ### Take Away Information:

+ 1. The model will not merely combine audio and visual data; instead, it will assign a weight to each modality based on its relative importance.

+ 2. We introduce an audio-visual distillation loss to perform knowledge distillation from the audio-visual feature to the audio modal feature.

+ 3. During training, the model leverages both audio and visual information to encode two representations, \(F_a\) (audio) and \(F_{av}\) (audio-visual), which are processed by two shared-weight heads to predict the vehicle's classification and localization.
+However, during inference, only the audio input is used for localization prediction.

+ 4. The importance of each modality is considered because one modality may perform poorly, requiring the model to assign greater weight to the other.
 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)